logo for gold-coast-australia-travel-tips.com

 General Tips for Air Travel to Gold Coast Australia

-Flights from the major Australian cities of Sydney, Melbourne, Adelaide, Hobart, Darwin or Perth are available to both Brisbane and Gold Coast Airports.
+Domestic flights from the major Australian cities of Sydney, Melbourne, Adelaide, Hobart, Darwin or Perth are available to both Brisbane and Gold Coast Airports.

-Important Information About Travel To Australia
+Important Information About Air Travel To Gold Coast Australia From Overseas

 Unless you hold an Australian or New Zealand passport you will need some kind of Visa when travelling to Australia.
 ETA Visas are Electronic Travel Authority Visas for business and tourist purposes which will save you time and hassle.

 You can apply online if you are from an ETA Visa approved country.
 The online application process is fast, simple, secure and available 24/7.
+Check out more information about Visas for Australia.

 Requirements for overseas visitors to Australia are quite strict.